-Here are up to six lots of great customised merchandise for this performer.
+Here is some of our great customised merchandise for this performer.
 Also check out:

 - our general #StageFaves merchandise in the Main Shop

-Theatre includes: most recently Eponine in Les Misérables (Queen’s).
+Theatre includes: The Prince of Egypt (Dominion), The Distance You Have Come (Cockpit),, Eponine in Les Misérables (Queen’s).
 Also, Elphaba in Wicked (Apollo, Victoria), Deb inOrdinary Days (Trafalgar Studios), Harmonia in Welcome to Thebes directed by Richard Eyre (NT), Nala in Disney’s The Lion King (Lyceum), Candy in Whistle Down the Wind (UK tour), Ronnie Spector in Leader of the Pack (UK tour), Alice in Dick Whittington and his Cat (Hackney Empire) and Cinderella (Hackney Empire).

 Film includes: Radio Techy in London Road and Les Misérables directed by Tom Hooper.

 Television includes: Madeva in Splatalot 2, Tanisha in Comin’ Atcha!, Ellie Burns in The Queen’s Nose, Cassie in The Bill, Grange Hill, Class Action, The Sculptress and Dream Team.

 Recordings include: film soundtracks for Pride and Amazing Grace and radio voiceovers for the Metropolitan Police and Rimmel London.